-Faculty of Arts and Sciences

-Information for Faculty Offering Instruction in Arts and Sciences 2003-2004

-Harvard University

-PUBLISHED BY THE UNIVERSITY CAMBRIDGE, MASSACHUSETTS

-Faculty of Arts and Sciences Harvard University

-Information for Faculty Offering Instruction in Arts and Sciences 2003-04
+Faculty of Arts and Sciences Information for Faculty Offering Instruction in Arts and Sciences 2004-2005 Harvard University PUBLISHED BY THE UNIVERSITY CAMBRIDGE, MASSACHUSETTS

-Vol. 20, No. 8

-July 1, 2003

-Review of academic, financial, and other considerations leads to changes in the policies, rules, and regulations applicable to students and instructors, and the Faculty of Arts and Sciences, therefore, reserves the right to make changes at any time.
+Faculty of Arts and Sciences Harvard University Information for Faculty Offering Instruction in Arts and Sciences 2004-05 Vol. 20, No. 9 July 1, 2004 Review of academic, financial, and other considerations leads to changes in the policies, rules, and regulations applicable to students and instructors, and the Faculty of Arts and Sciences, therefore, reserves the right to make changes at any time.
 These changes may affect such matters as tuition and all other fees, courses, degrees and programs offered (including the modification or possible elimination of degrees and programs), degree and other academic requirements, academic policies, rules pertaining to student conduct and discipline, fields or areas of concentration, and other rules and regulations applicable to students and instructors.
 While every effort has been made to ensure that this book is accurate and up-todate, it may include typographical or other errors.
 Changes are periodically made to this publication and will be incorporated in supplements and/or new editions.

-Lynn Dunham, Acting Registrar John T. O'Keefe, Assistant Dean of Harvard College Patricia A. O'Brien, Associate Registrar, Courses, Scheduling, and Publications Ron Cooper, Manager of Scheduling and Publications Catherine Roberts, Scheduling and Publications Assistant Sean Donahue, Composition Cover design by Daniel J. McCarron, Office of the University Publisher

-The Official Register of Harvard University (ISSN #0199-1787) is published thirteen times a year, four times in July, four times in August, one time in September, November, January, February, and March.
+Barry S. Kane, Registrar John T. O'Keefe, Assistant Dean of Harvard College Patricia A. O'Brien, Associate Registrar, Courses, Scheduling, and Publications Ron Cooper, Manager of Scheduling and Publications Catherine Roberts, Scheduling and Publications Assistant Sean Donahue, Composition The Official Register of Harvard University (ISSN #0199-1787) is published thirteen times a year, four times in July, four times in August, one time in September, November, January, February, and March.
 The Official Register of Harvard University is published by Harvard Printing and Publication Services, 219 Western Avenue, Allston, Massachusetts 02134.
 Periodicals postage paid at Boston, Massachusetts, and additional mailing points.
 Published by the Office of the Registrar, Faculty of Arts and Sciences, 20 Garden Street, Cambridge, MA 02138.

-Text printed and bound by VonHoffman Graphics, Inc., on 100% post-consumer recycled paper with vegetable-based inks.
+Text printed and bound by VonHoffman Graphics, Inc., on 30% post-consumer recycled paper with vegetable-based inks.
 Printed in United States.

-CONTENTS

-To The Faculty
+To the Faculty

 Introduction

 Academic Calendar

-Fall Term 2003-2004
+Fall Term 2004-2005

-Spring Term 2003-2004
+Spring Term 2004-2005

-Summer 2004
+Summer 2005

-Tentative Calendar for 2004-2005 and 2005-2006 13
+Tentative Calendar for 2005-2006 and 2006-2007 13

 Responsibilities of Instructors

-Instructors' Presence During the Academic Year
+Instructors' Presence During the Academic Year 14

 Responsibility for Instruction

 Responsibility for Evaluation

 Professional Conduct

 Student Privacy

 Use of the FAS Computing and Network Services 18

 Students with Disabilities

 Sexual Harassment

 The Commission of Inquiry

-Research Involving Human Subjects
+Human Subject Research

 Research Involving Animal Subjects

 Course Administration

 The Course Catalog

 Points to Consider When Creating or Modifying a Course 24

 Special Types of Courses

 Class Meeting Times

 Classrooms

 Course Materials/Syllabi

 Course Lists

 Course Fees

-Student Enrollment: Add, Drop, Withdraw
+Student Enrollment: Add, Drop, Withdraw 30

-Instructor's Signature on Study Cards and Petitions
+Instructor's Signature on Study Cards and Petitions 31